 Price as a whole for the Ignite Disc depends on the size of the shoe.
 For some sizes, the Ignite Disc can be found for very cheap, whereas for some sizes the price is fairly average.
 That said, for what is offered by the Ignite Disc in terms of features, most prices it can be found at are a pretty good value.

 Traction shouldn’t be a major issue on most surfaces thanks to the carbon rubber on the outsole of the Ignite Disc.
 Carbon rubber tends to offer very solid traction on most commonly ran surfaces.
 Only on more extreme surfaces or very wet surfaces should one be worried about traction with the Ignite Disc.

 The main sources of flexibility in the Ignite Disc are the upper and the outsole.
 The upper contributes greatly thanks to its mesh design.
-As mentioned above, mesh is very flexible thanks to the way it is designed and woven.
+The mesh is very flexible because of the way it is designed and woven.
 This allows the top of the shoe to flex as needed while running.
 The outsole contributes through the grooves on it.
-These grooves improve flexibility of the bottom of the shoe, which makes each step feel a bit more comfortable.
+These grooves improve the flexibility of the bottom of the shoe, which makes each step feel a bit more comfortable.
 Between these two features, the Puma Ignite Disc is a pretty flexible shoe.

 The Puma Ignite Disc is a pretty stable shoe thanks to its upper and its midsole.
 The upper once again provides stability with its snug fit, which is largely due to the signature disc.
 By giving a snug and comfortable fit, every stride is more secure and in turn, the stride is more stable overall.
 The midsole contributes to this stability through its cushioning foam.
 The presence of this foam underneath the foot and in the heel helps to reduce the impact of each stride, which also contributes to a more stable stride overall.
 The Ignite Disc as a whole is a fairly stable shoe.